 There is a great need for broad fundamental knowledge in both fields.
 The combination of both in an integrated approach will not only promote the professionalism of individual participants and their companies, but can also provide a qualitative boost to the necessary internationalization of the broad heritage and cultural sector within the EU.

-The Dutch MBA of Heritage & Citizenship is NVAO accredited.
+The Dutch MBA of Culture, Heritage & Citizenship is NVAO accredited.

 Program of the MBA Culture, Heritage & Citizenship:

 • Self-management, Leadership & Coaching

 • Methods & Techniques of Research